nazhiftahta/Capstone-Project-Data-Analytics-Program/README.md

 1. ✅ **Customer Review Sentiment Classification**
 2. 🧠 **Meeting Transcript Summarization**

-Both labs are executed using **Google Colab**, focusing on productivity and clarity for internal decision-making at **SmartTechX**, a mid-sized smartphone company.
+Both labs are executed using **Google Colab**, focusing on productivity and clarity for internal decision-making at **Capstone Project**, a mid-sized smartphone company.

 ---